AdobeXD/plugin-samples/tutorials/how-to-export-a-rendition/index.md

 After saving all of your changes, reload the plugin in XD.
 Make sure to select an artboard and run the plugin command.

-You should see a file picker like this one:
+You should see a folder picker like this one:

 ![](/../images/export-rendition-pick-file.png)